smatechnologies/opcon-advanced-training/docs/Expressions Exercise 6.md

 :::note

-Verify that 2 scheudles buiild, PROD and DEV and that all jobs ran successfully
+Verify that 2 schedules build, PROD and DEV and that all jobs ran successfully

 ![](../static/imgadvanced/ExpressEx6Solution.png)